naoshibaikyu/superbuddn/epilogues/incorrect2.md

 %

+Eris: The results are in, I’m afraid you have updog…

+Nadine Sad: What’s updog?

+Eris Happy: Selena!
+Get in here, I told you I could do it!

+Nadine Confused:

+%

 Scruffy: We can bake these cookies at 400 degrees for 10 minutes or 4,000 degrees for 1 minute.

 Clara: No, that's not how you make cookies.